Together in Christ: 'Stay Far Away!' — 1 Thessalonians 4:2-6

 Key Thought

 Paul used a nautical term to warn the new Thessalonian believers to avoid sexual sin.
-The word Paul chose, ἀπέχεσθαι (ah-peck'-es-thai), is translated "stay far away from" all sexual sin.
+The Greek word Paul chose, ἀπέχεσθαι (ah-peck'-es-thai), is translated "stay far away from" all sexual sin.
 When a sailor shouted the word ἀπέχεσθαι, any nearby shipmaster could easily hear and respond appropriately!
 In Paul's time, shipmasters shouted this warning if another vessel passed too closely: "Stay far away! ἀπέχεσθαι!"
-This command was well known by those who lived in the important port and harbor of Thessalonica.
-So, Paul adapted this urgent, sharp, well-known term, then used it to warn them, "Stay far away from any form of sexual immorality!"
+This command was well known by those who lived in the important sea port of Thessalonica.
+So, Paul adapted this urgent, sharp, well-known term, and then used it to warn them to stay far away from any form of sexual immorality!

 Commitment to holiness and staying away from sexual immorality was something Paul taught new believers when he first presented the truth of the Good News of Jesus.
 He emphasized that they needed to turn their lives away from sin and follow Jesus.
-[1] The word he chose for "sexual immorality was a broad word, implying the full range of sexually immoral behaviors and impurity.
-[2] He also emphasized that he had the authority of the Lord Jesus in what he taught.
-Then, Paul stressed that "avoiding sexual immorality" involved four key commitments:
+[1] The word he chose for "all sexual sin" was a broad word, implying the full range of sexually immoral behaviors and impurity, as the translation indicates.
+[2] He also emphasized that he had "the authority of the Lord Jesus" in what he taught.
+Paul stressed both in today's verses and in other places that for me to "stay away from all sexual sin" involved four key commitments:

 1. Honoring God's will for me to be holy — dedicated and set apart for Him and His service.
 [3]